-‘I Love Lucy’: The Sad Reason Why Lucille Ball Demanded Desi Arnaz Be Cast On the Show
+‘I Love Lucy’: The Sad Reason Lucille Ball Demanded Desi Arnaz Be Cast on the Show

 Lucille Ball and Desi Arnaz had a troubled marriage